SamihaSyeed/CountrySearch/README.md

 # CountrySearch
 A website that provides information about all the countries in the world.
-Created this as an assignment for an internship interview and I am so glad to have take up the challenge I got to learn so many new concepts and it was so much fun working on the website.
+Created this as an assignment for an internship interview and I am so glad to have taken up this challenge I got to learn so many new concepts and it was so much fun working on the website.

 sites referred to: